UW-CTRL/AA548-spr2024/bite-size-notes/week-2-d-Intro-To-Convex-Optimization.md

 </p>
 [4]

-The function is usually visually shaped like a bowl or a U or in mathematical terms having positive curvature.
+The function is usually visually shaped like a bowl or a U or in mathematical terms has positive curvature.

 The significance of convexity in optimization is primarily due to the property of convex functions to have a single global minimum.
 Since a Convex function is bowl-shaped, everything is sloped to a single lowest point.
 This means there is only one optimal solution, and all paths lead towards it.
 You can imagine that for a function with many dips and valleys, it may be challenging to find the global minimum since there are so many local minimums.